mdzik/TCLB/models/heat/d3q27q7_cm_cht/Description.md

 # This model uses

 * d3q27 cumulant collision kernel for hydrodynamics
-* d3q27 cumulant or cascaded collision kernel for heat
+* d3q7  cascaded collision kernel for heat
 * Boussinesq approx to couple heat with hydrodynamics

 ## BC